SQL Injection

 Now, we would have to guess what the query that retrieves the credentials might look like.
 A very basic statement would look something like this:

-SELECT * FROM users WHERE username=myUsername AND password=123
+SELECT * FROM users WHERE username='myUsername' AND password='123'

 In normal-speak, this command essentially says “log me in if my username matches the associated password” and vice versa, which makes sense.
 This is why you may see SQLi vulnerabilities in very basic login pages.
 Moreover, a similar system might be used to retrieve information about products in an online store that uses a SQL database.
 Imagine you wanted to retrieve all items tagged with “stationery”.
 The query that might be sent to the database could look something like this:

-SELECT * FROM items WHERE tag=stationery
+SELECT * FROM items WHERE tag='stationery'

 This statement would also be susceptible to SQLi.
 However, not all such login pages or search functions will be vulnerable, for a variety of reasons.
 There are a few quick ways to check if they are potentially weak though:

-1. In SQL, single quotes () are used to demarcate user input.
-In unprotected systems, if you entered just a , the database might respond with an error (Figure 2) or an unusual response, indicating that it is vulnerable to SQLi because it executed that quote as if it were a piece of code (rather than treating it as a plain old character).
+, the database might respond with an error (Figure 2) or an unusual response, indicating that it is vulnerable to SQLi because it executed that quote as if it were a piece of code (rather than treating it as a plain old character). - Entering SQL-specific syntax, such as

-2. Entering SQL-specific syntax, such as --, which acts as a comment, can also cause unexpected behaviour if the system is SQLi-vulnerable.
+, which acts as a comment, can also cause unexpected behaviour if the system is SQLi-vulnerable. - SQL uses Boolean conditions often (such as

-4. One can also inject time-delay syntax and compare the response time of the server.
-For example, if MySQL was the database being used, you could enter SELECT SLEEP(10) into one of the fields and if the server took 10 seconds to respond, it indicates that the system is indeed vulnerable to SQLi.
+into one of the fields and if the server took 10 seconds to respond, it indicates that the system is indeed vulnerable to SQLi.

 So now that we know how to look for SQLi-vulnerable systems, how can we exploit them?